Allen-Brian/AGRICHAIN/README.md

 ## 📜 License

-MIT License — free to use and adapt for social impact projects.
+MIT License — Strictly the property of DIRA.